BelliLuigi/LaboratoryOfComputationalPhysics_Y7/README.md

+# Changelog
+## Or things that I have done

+- Reviewed and commented 00exes.
+100% sure about them
+- Starting 01ex

 # Laboratory of Computational Physics (mod.
 A)

 This is the official repository of the course, and contains the Jupyter Notebooks guiding students through the world of data analysis with python.